blueconic/node-oom-heapdump/README.md

 * heapdumpOnOOM - boolean whether to create a heapdump when an out of memory occurs.
 Default true.
 * threshold - integer between 0 and 100 (%) which determines when to make the heapdump.
 When the used heapSize exceeds the threshold, a heapdump is made.
 * path - the path where the heapdump ends up when an out of memory error occurs.
 * port - optionally, the alternative DevTools protocol port.
-Defauls to 9229.
+Defaults to 9229.
 Should map on the port given to the --inspect arg.

 # API
 Besides creating heapdumps when an out of memory error occurs, there also is an API for creating heapdumps on request.